MattBubernak/4828_HW03_F15/Questions.md

 }
 ```

 This solution seems to work and has produced correct results every time we've run it.
 However, we think that this may not be the most efficient method and may prevent much possible parallelism.
-Only one thread may access the code held within the run function at any time meaning at any given only one consumer and one producer are active.
+Only one thread may access the code held within the run function at any time meaning at any given time only one consumer and one producer are active.
 New threads begin only once others have exited.
 This is shown in the following output where producer 9 does not begin until Producer 0 has shut down:

 ```
 Producer 0 Produced: Product<0> on iteration 0